Marisnick’s bat, glove help Astros top Sale, Red Sox 4-3

 Marisnick robbed Andrew Benintendi of a hit with a diving catch in the fifth.
 Marisnick got him again for the first out of the ninth when he sprinted to make a nifty, over-the-shoulder catch at the wall.

+“Anytime you get a chance to get in there and get consistent reps and see pitching consistently it makes it a little bit easier to make adjustments,” Marisnick said.
+“When you’re not playing every day and you’re trying to make adjustments and make things work it’s hard.
+So it’s been nice to play every day.”

 Boston’s J.D.
-Martinez and Houston’s George Springer both returned to the lineup after each sat out the previous four games because of back problems.
-But Springer left the game in the eighth when he was injured sliding to try and catch a foul ball.
-The team didn’t provide details of the injury.
+Martinez also returned to the lineup after missing the previous four games because of a back problem.

 The defensive struggles for the Red Sox began in the second inning.
 Aledmys Diaz singled with one out and reached second on a wild pitch by Sale.
 He scored when Josh Reddick reached on a throwing error by first baseman Steve Pearce.

 Marisnick hit a solo homer in the third.
-Houston added two runs in the fourth on a wild throw home by shortstop Xander Bogaerts and a sacrifice fly by Springer.
+Houston added two runs in the fourth on a wild throw home by shortstop Bogaerts and a sacrifice fly by Springer.

 Miley retired the first 10 batters, striking out six.
 He got Martinez to ground into an inning-ending double play in the fourth with two runners on, and escaped a bases-loaded jam in the fifth by striking out Bradley and retiring Michael Chavis on a lineout.